JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 3. Careful About the Work Backlog

 If i don't make consistent contribution to this backlog, I notice my mood starts to get a little depressed.
 PTO is your safety net.
 When work starts stacking up and stress is increasing, book PTO immediately.
-The PTO should be 2 weeks to clear stuck times on the backlog.
+The PTO should be 2 weeks to clear stuck items on the backlog.

 #### 4. Laundry Must Be Done